waiyin21/test123/README.md

 # PoGoMap
-The fastest Pokémon Go map available.
+The fastest pk Go map available.

 Heavily using [pgoapi](https://github.com/keyphact/pgoapi).
 Shout-out to the Unknown6 team!